nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

 #### format_taxonomy_table()
 <details>
-  <summary>reformat taxonomy table by appending a suffix to a known name</summary>
+  <summary>reformat taxonomy table by appending a suffix to a known name in the previous cell</summary>

   ```R
   format_taxonomy_table <- function(taxonomy, stringToReplace="Other", suffix=";Other") {